kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/tools-when-making-classes.md

 # Tools when Making Classes

-You already have experience writing programs, so you've probably already done all of this before, but here are some thoughts and strategies, for the next time you are writing a larger program.
-We will also look at some new tools specific to classes and objects.
+You already have experience writing programs, and so you've gotten a feel for how to what steps to take when working on a larger project.
+Here we will introduce some new tools specific to classes and objects.

-When we're writing complicated programs, sometimes we have to write the program in multiple stages.
+When we're writing complicated programs, sometimes we write the program in multiple steps.

-* 1) First, we'll type down our ideas of what the program will do, e.g. our goals.
+1) First, we'll type down our ideas of what the program will do, e.g. our goals.

-* 2) Then, we can type down some ideas for functions and classes.
+1) Then, we can type down some ideas for functions and classes.
 We're dividing the program into different parts.
+    * (We'll see how **pseudocode** can help during this step)

-* 3) Next, we will write code that can be run as Python, but isn't complete.
+1) Next, we will write code that can be run as Python, but isn't complete.
 Maybe some of the functions aren't written yet.
+    * (We'll see how **pass** can help during this step)

-* 4) The next step could be to write simple pieces of test code that checks if the program is working.
+1) The next step could be to write simple pieces of test code that checks if the program is working.
+    * (We'll see how **\_\_str\_\_** can help during this step)

-* 5) After more and more working and revising, the program is finally done.
+1) After more and more working and revising, and putting all of the pieces together, the program is complete.

-In this page, I will talk about some concepts and tools for stages 2, 3, and 4.

-## Pseudocode (helps with stage 2)
+## Pseudocode (helps with step 2)

-Pseudocode is an informal description of what a program does.
+> 📗 Pseudocode is an informal description of what a program does.
 It uses the structural conventions of a normal programming language, but is intended for human reading rather than machine reading.

 You can write it in a .py file, but it intentionally won't run.
 It is a way to type down your thoughts about how the program could work.

 Pseudocode is a simple way of writing programming code in English.
 Pseudocode is not an actual programming language.
-It uses short phrases to write code for programs before you actually create it in a specific language.
-Once you know what the program is about and how it will function, then you can use pseudocode to create statements to achieve the required results for your program.
+It uses short phrases to write ideas for programs before you actually create them in a real programming language.
+Later, once you know what the program is about and how it will function, eventually you can translate pseudocode into Python.

 An example: